rajeevpanwar/Vix-Volatility-Predictor/README.md

     ![](https://github.com/rajeevpanwar/final_project_flatiron/blob/master/Images/prop_forecast_rmse.png)

-    3. ARIMA - 2.94
+    3. ARIMA (5,0,1) - 2.94

+    4. ARIMA with Exogenous variable (S&P500 Daily traded stock volumes for the corresponding period) - 7.25

-    4. LSTM -
+    5. Best performing LSTM - 2.29

-Choice of Preferred Predictor Explained - the best performing model is the hypertuned ARIMA with a RMSE of 2.94 - I'm hoping the LSTM can outperform this model
+Choice of Preferred Predictor Explained - the best performing model is the 2nd LSTM model built.
+The RMSE implies <10% error in predicted value of VIX Index corresponding to an actual VIX Index Value of 27

 ### Key Findings about the VIX ###
 1. Mean ~ 17 with Standard Deviation - ~7